dadhi/DryIoc/README.md

-DryIoc - fast, small and rich IoC Container.
+DryIoc is fast, small and rich IoC Container.
 --------------------------------------------
 **Container with [Autofac]+[MEF] level of functionality BUT much faster and small enough to embed as code.**